ioccc-src/winner/1992/nathan/README.md

 going out of the United States.
 The U.S.  Munitions List gives the specific categories of restricted exports.
-Because this entry at one time appeared to fall under this restricted category, the judges originally were not able to distribute winners outside of the US.
+Because this entry at one time appeared to fall under this restricted category, the judges originally were not able to distribute some winning entries outside of the US.

 Nathan Sidwell stated that he was willing to distribute the winning source.
 To read HIS instructions of how to obtain his winning program one was able to run: